 - Wild Rescue www.WildRescue.org/ , where Sandy is a Certified Wildlife Rehabber.

-Sandy's work has been published on a number of online web groups, and printed or hung in several Local and National Galleries, the Oregon Coast Magazine, newspapers, calendars, and more.
-She has won recognition with a number of Editor's Picks and regular Yearly prizes on NPN, "Editor's Picks" on Naturescapes.Net, and has won several "Judge's Choice " yearly awards from NANPA and other International photo contests.
-Her photos are often on the front page of the local Oregon and Washington newspapers, and several hang in the Brookings Coast Guard Station and local Art Galleries.
-She regularly donates use of her images to local, State, and National magazines, publications, brochures, and avian/wildlife-related causes.
+Sandy's work has been published on a number of online web groups, and printed or hung in several Local and National and International Galleries, the Oregon Coast Magazine, newspapers, calendars, and more.
+She has won recognition with a number of Editor's Picks and regular Yearly Picks on NPN, "Editor's Picks" on Naturescapes.Net, and has won several "Judge's Choice " and top 250 yearly awards from NANPA and other International photo contests.
+Her photos are often on the front page of the local Oregon and Washington newspapers, and several hang in the Brookings, OR Coast Guard Station and local and European Art Galleries.

 You may contact Sandy to order prints or custom work at: [email protected]